dallasyan/resleriana-archive-jp/README.md

 1. Copy contents of `game-root` next to `AtelierResleriana.exe`.
 2. Copy contents of `BepInEx/plugins` into the game's `BepInEx/plugins` directory.
 3. Launch the game normally once and log in.
 It should create a `profile.bin`.
 4. Close the game, launch `AtelierReslerianaJapaneseOffline.bat` and log in.
-It should create a `aes-material.json` which is your profile's encryption key.
+When you launch the exe, there should be a popup on Steam with something like "do you want to run the game with custom argument `-japanese-offline`?", click yes/continue.
+This flag is to tell the offline plugins to run and make sure they don't run when you are playing normally online.
+After logging in it should create a `aes-material.json` which is your profile's encryption key.
 You should be able to view characters etc.
 5. (Optional) If you want to turn your `profile.bin` into a "master-save" with all characters, events completed, bond stories, etc. then close the game and run `ProfileEditor.bat`.
 Make sure to do this after step 4 as the program will need your profile's encryption key.
 Note that some parts of this are untested.
 Then you can use `AtelierReslerianaJapaneseOffline.bat`.
 6. If you want to overwrite your profile with another login, rename/delete `profile.bin` and `aes-material.json` then perform steps 3-5 again.
 Every online play should create a folder like `japanese-capture/session-*` so you can manually replace the `profile.bin` and `aes-material.json` from there if you want.